geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Few knights could tilt, or throw the cane so well,*

-Few at the ring the gallant youth excell ; 710
+Few at the ring the gallant youth excell; 710

 Oft had he pierced the bull with fatal wound,